Khangayi Sedumedi: Murders, trial and imprisonment

-In the period between November 2011 and January 2015, a series of violent crimes against women occurred in the Cape Town suburbs of Century City and Kensington, mostly centered around the train station in Century City.
-A total of eight victims were raped, with six of them being murdered by their attacker: the youngest being a 15-year-old, who was raped both vaginally and anally, and sustained multiple injuries during her assault.
+In the period between November 2011 and January 2015, a series of violent crimes against women occurred in the Cape Town suburbs of Century City and Kensington, mostly centred around the train station in Century City.
+A total of eight victims were raped, with six of them being murdered by their attacker: the youngest being a 15-year-old, who was raped both vaginally and anally and sustained multiple injuries during her assault.
 The bodies of the deceased were discovered in a field near Acre Road between February and December 2014, all of them naked and with their hands tied behind their backs.
 In an effort to catch the perpetrator and calm down the frightened community, Cape Town Mayor Patricia de Lille offered a reward of 50,000 rands to anybody who could help capture the killer.

-On January 5, 2015, Sedumedi was taken in for questioning regarding the crimes.
-Before long, he was charged with 23 counts, including eight rapes, four murders, two kidnappings, five robberies with aggravating circumstances, attempted robbery with aggravating circumstances, attempted rape and assault, all before the Goodwood Magistrates Court.
+On 5 January 2015, Sedumedi was taken in for questioning regarding the crimes.
+Before long, he was charged with 23 counts, including eight rapes, four murders, two kidnappings, five robberies with aggravating circumstances, attempted robbery with aggravating circumstances, and attempted rape and assault, all before the Goodwood Magistrates Court.
 He entered into a plea deal and confessed his guilt to all but two of the charges.
 While in court, he explained his modus operandi: selecting his victims, mostly young jobseekers, at random, he approached the women under the pretext of possible job opportunities.
 He obtained their contact details, and would later phone the victim, claiming to have secured them a job interview.
 Agreeing to meet on a specific date, he would ambush the victim in an isolated place, where he would rape, rob and kill them.
 In some instances, he used a plastic toy gun to force them into submission.
 He also confessed to murdering the women so they could not identify him later on.
 Taking into account all the charges against him, Justice John Hlope gave him seven life sentences, as well as an additional 40 years of imprisonment.